The Cancun Bus Station

 If you need to connect to a public bus for Cancun you can find them on Avenida Tulum.
 Going toward the traffic circle are busses for the Hotel Zone.
 They will be marked on the front.
 Going the opposite direction busses go toward Puerto Juarez where you can catch the ferry to Isla Mujeres.

-The area around the station for eating and hotels
+The area around the Cancun bus station for eating and hotels

 Margaritas Street is a welcome calm street in the bustling center of Cancun.
 This street has small hotels on it and can be a good place to stay in downtown.
 You might be arriving late or departing early out of Cancun airport or need to get an early bus somewhere, so staying downtown makes sense.
-Check out the link to Hotels.com on the page to search by area.
+Check out the link to Booking.com on the page to search by area.
 Just type in the search area “Cancun bus station”.
 There are about 18 hotels close by and 11 of these easy enough to walk to.
 Prices start at $33 USD a night for two people.
-We like Hotels.com because you can search by location and get good rates that is why we out it on the site for you.

 If you are staying in this area there is a nice area for eating in and around Parque de Las Palapas.
 You can find inexpensive food stalls on the park and many small restaurants around the park area.
 Check out our article on hotel recommendations for Cancun and the downtown area in our guide.